corycr2/DesignMethodologyProject/README.md

 # Sine Wave Generator Requirements
 The sine wave generator had to have a variable amplitude from .25-5v.
 The next requirement was that the bottom of the had to be at the 0v line meaning none of the waves should be negative.
 The sine wave had to reach a frequency range of 1000 - 10000 Hz.

+# Frequency Read Requirements
+We should be able to read frequencies within the 100-10000 Hz range.
+This frequency read should work with typical waves i.e. (square, sine, triangle, etc.)